Orchestral Etiquette for Violinists

 Preparation for the 1st rehearsal

-• Ensure you have practised your part prior to the 1st rehearsal.
+- Ensure you have practised your part prior to the 1st rehearsal.
+If this requires you to request a practice part at least a week before, then do so.

-• If you’re unsure of any markings or symbols, be sure to research the meanings prior to the 1st rehearsal.
+- If you’re unsure of any markings or symbols on your part, be sure to research the meanings prior to the 1st rehearsal.

-• If you’re unprepared, your desk partner and other musicians around you will certainly notice.
+- If you’re unprepared, your desk partner and other musicians around you will certainly notice and it may effect your reputation negatively.

 Warm-up etiquette

-• If you wish to warm up loudly or with solo repertoire, be sure to use a private practice room.
+- If you wish to warm up loudly or with solo repertoire, use a private practice room.

-• If you’re warming up around others, do it quietly and avoid practicing solo repertoire, otherwise you may come across as showing off.
+- If you’re warming up around others, do it quietly and avoid practising solo repertoire, otherwise you may come across as showing off.

-• Do not warm up in the Green room.
-This is where tea and coffee is served during the break, and where the musicians socialise.
+- Do not warm up in the Green Room.
+This is where tea and coffee is served during the break, and where musicians socialise.

 Social Etiquette

-• Be seated at least five minutes prior to the start time.
+- Be seated at least five minutes prior to the start time.
 You must be seated for the tuning, which will usually occur on time.
 If you’re warming up, do it quietly and don’t practise concerto repertoire.
-If you must, do it quietly so no one can hear you.
+If you must, do it quietly so no one else can hear you.

-• When tuning, tune quietly and stop playing when finished.
+- When tuning, tune quietly and stop when finished.
 Long, slow bows are ideal.
 Do not chat or warm-up during the tuning process.

-• If you haven’t met your desk partner, be sure to introduce yourself.
+- If you haven’t met your desk partner, introduce yourself.
 Accompany this with a smile and a firm handshake.
 If there’s an opportunity, turn around to the desk behind you and greet them as well.
-You’re very much a team, and this helps establish a good rapport.
+You are part of a team and establishing good rapport.
 It is not your responsibility to greet the desk in front of you.
-They should turn around at some point and acknowledge you with a smile and/or greeting, just as you have done with the desk behind you.
+If they’re experienced, they will turn around at some point and acknowledge you, just as you have done with the desk behind you.

-• Since you’re sharing a music stand, it’s important that it’s at a good height for you both.
+- If you’re sharing a music stand, make sure it’s a good height for both of you.
 Discuss this with your desk partner so you’re both happy.
 You may have to compromise a little.
-If the stand is too low, you’ll have to look up too much to see the leader and/or conductor.
+If the stand is too low, you may have to look up too much to see the leader and/or conductor.
 You want to be able to read your music and see the leader and/or conductor with minimal eye and head movement.
 However, if your stand is too high, it may obstruct the view for the desks behind you.
-If you’re seated at the front desk, you don’t want your stand too high, as the other section leaders will want to be able to see you and your instrument.
-This will allow them to follow you.
+If you’re the front desk, don’t place your stand too high, as the other section leaders need to see you and your instrument clearly in order to communicate and follow you.

-• If the repertoire requires the use of a mute, ensure you have your mute at every rehearsal and performance.
+- If the repertoire requires the use of a mute, ensure you have your mute at the start of every rehearsal and performance.

-• At the conclusion of the rehearsal, please smile and thank your desk partner.
+- At the conclusion of the rehearsal or when it’s break time, smile and thank your desk partner.

-• If you’d like to take your music home to practise, please ask your desk partner if it’s okay.
-They may also want to take the music too.
-If this is the case, try to organise another practice part for yourself.
+- If you’d like to take the stand music home to practise, ask your desk partner first as they may also want to take the music.

 SECTION Etiquette

-• The leader and/or conductor may speak loudly enough for the entire section to hear the information.
-However, often this will not be the case.
-It is then the obligation of the desk in front of you to pass back any information from the leader and/or conductor that may not have been heard by everyone.
+- It is the obligation of the desk in front of you to pass back any information from the leader or conductor that may not have been heard by everyone.
+If they don’t, request the information at an appropriate time.
 Once you receive the information, mark it in your part if applicable and pass on the information to the desk behind you.
 If there is a desk in your section beside you as well, ensure they receive the information too.
-If there isn’t time to pass back the information right away, be sure to tell them later when there is a little more time to speak.
+If there isn’t time to pass back the information immediately, pass it on when there is more time to speak and be heard.

-• Do not talk if the leader and/or conductor is giving information to your section.
+- Do not talk if the leader or conductor is giving information to your section.

-• As a measure of courtesy, if you heard the information from the leader and/or conductor, but don’t think the stand behind you did, turn around and check with them.
+- If you heard the information from the leader or conductor, but don’t think the stand behind you did, turn around and check-in with them.

-• Only your section leader should speak directly to the conductor.
-If any other player has a question, they should ask their leader if they’re in close proximity.\
+- Only your section leader should speak directly to the conductor.
+If any other player has a question, they should ask their leader if they’re in close proximity.
+Otherwise, they should quietly ask their stand partner or desk in front for clarification.

 Responsibilities as an inside player